juliancolumbres/FindMyVaccine/README.md

 * Provide GPS for user to navigate to vaccine locations

 ### 2. Screen Archetypes

-* Login Screen
-    * User are not required to create an account, but they can have one to keep tracks of what they have been searching for.

-* Register Screen
-    * Users have an option to create their own account.

 * Location Details Screen
     * Showing location information.

 * Map Screen
     * Displaying available locations on a map.

-* Profile Screen
-    * Showing user information

 ### 3. Navigation